linfanqian/wish-mai2/README.md

 ## Artifacts

-1. A video demo for game playing is available in the `demo/` directory.
+1. Video demos for game playing and OLED display is available at [GoogleDrive](https://drive.google.com/drive/u/2/folders/1GlM-d_Bunc-BRCLeduyQuy7GR8Z5YI_3).
 2. A writeup for the project summary including background and implementation details is available in the `demo/` directory.